tarantool/doc/doc/reference/configuration/configuration_reference.rst

 .. confval:: lua.memory

-Specifies the amount of memory allocated to Lua, measured in bytes.
+Specifies the amount of memory allocated to ``lua``, measured in bytes.

 - **Type**: integer
 - **Default Value**: 2GB